Finagraph/strongbox-sdks/strongbox-webwidgets/strongbox-finconnect-react-demo/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and contains some simple modifications to help you understand how to use the **FinConnect Widget**.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and contains some simple modifications to help you understand how to use the **Strongbox FinConnect Widget**.